-Even though you have the dark mode on iPhone now, users stills want to invert colors to improve the readability.
-Inverting colors has always been a great accessibility feature of the iPhone, and it’s present even on the latest version of iOS.
+Even though the iPhone now has a dark mode, users still want to invert colors to improve readability.
+Inverting colors has always been an excellent accessibility feature of the iPhone, and it’s present even on the latest version of iOS.

-Since color filters on iPhone are an accessibility feature, it’s very helpful to those with visual impairments like color blindness.
-So, if you feel difficulty operating your iPhone with the default colors, you can use the color filters.
+Since color filters on iPhones are an accessibility feature, they’re very helpful to those with visual impairments like color blindness.
+So, if you have difficulty operating your iPhone with the default colors, you can use the color filters.

-This article will share some easy steps to use iPhone color filters to improve readability.
-The steps will be very easy; just follow them as mentioned.
+This article will share some easy steps for using iPhone color filters to improve readability.
+The steps are very simple; just follow them as mentioned.

 3. On the Display & Text size, scroll down and tap on the Color Filters.
 On the next screen, enable the toggle for Color Filters.